ngoctruong20/ProgrammingAssignment2/README.md

 }

-2.  `cacheSolve`: This function computes the inverse of the special "matrix" returned by `makeCacheMatrix` above.
-If the inverse has already been calculated (and the matrix has not changed), then `cacheSolve` should retrieve the inverse from the cache.

-Computing the inverse of a square matrix can be done with the `solve` function in R. For example, if `X` is a square invertible matrix, then `solve(X)` returns its inverse.

 ### cacheSolve function to find the inverse
+# The function is to find the inverse of an invertible matrix.
+If the inverse has been calculated with the same matrix, it will not calculate again instead giving out the cached data.
+If a new matrix is entered, a new inverse will be calculated.

     cacheSolve <- function(m=matrix()){
 	n <- m$getinv()